Thema-AI/web-index/standard/v0.1.0/standard.md

 functionality from the api.
 This guarantee will become a strict promise once this specification passes v1.0.0.

+## Fetcher Calibre

+Every fetcher has a calibre, which is a measure of how likely it is to succeed at fetching any given target, and how expensive it will be to do so.
+(The analogy is with artillery, where a higher calibre weapon has more chance of destroying a given target, but is obviously more expensive to use.)
+Thus browsers are much slower and resource intensive than httpx, but more likely to work, and so on.

+Internally calibre is an enum, but for compatibility it is an unsigned integer between 0 (unknown) and 100 (reserved).
+Since in theory an increase in calibre is an increase in the probability of fetching a given url, the default behaviour when retrieving data with a non-deterministic query is to return data fetched with a given calibre *or higher*.
+Consumers should bear this in mind and operate on the calibre of the returned data rather than the calibre requested, or use `calibre_strict` (which is equally performant).

 ## API

+The web index is a queryable append-only store.
+As such all access to it is mediated by queries.
+Interfaces are currently provided in python and rust, but queries are intended to be serialised (proabably to parquet files) and passed between stages.
+To facilitate this, queries are flat data structures with defined serialised types.
+This is the form shown below; the form used in the libraries has the same names for members, but uses natural types (for example, a timestamp is a `datetime.datetime` object in python).
+Both libraries support deserialising and serialising their native objects into the form described here (for example, in order to save a list of queries to the registry).

+### Insertion

+The simplest query is an insertion request, which looks like this:

+- **type**: (String) the type of record being inserted, one of "head" or "get"
+- **url**: (String) the url to which the request was made
+- **timestamp**: (String; ISO8601 datetime) the timestamp at which the attempt *began*

+This must be accompanied by a payload of a `metadata` record and an array of `data` records as defined below, with the exception that the `request_id` column should not be supplied.
+If the attempt failed the data array should be empty.

+The api ingests the data and returns a deterministic retrieval query.

+### Retrieval

+#### Deterministic query

+A deterministic query will always return exactly the same data.
+Since the web index is append-only, this property holds indefinitely.

+The query looks like this:

+- **type**: (String) the type of record (data or metadata), one of "head", "head-metadata", "get" or "get-metadata"
+- **url**: (String) the url to which the request was made
+- **request_id** (String; internal) the opaque id of this request, obtained from a previous query (for example, returned after inserting a record).
+This value is strictly opaque and no inferences should be drawn from its construction.

+#### Simple query

+This matches the latest page for a given url, if any is present.
+Access is expensive and grows linearly with the size of the cache.
+If a calibre is provided only records fetched with that calibre or higher will be returned, unless `calibre_strict` is true, an which case only exact matches will be used.

+A simple page query looks like this:

+- **type**: (String) the type of record (data or metadata), one of "head", "head-metadata", "get" or "get-metadata"
+- **url**: (String) the url to which the request was made
+- **calibre**: (u8) the [calibre](#fetcher-calibre) of the fetcher used
+- **calibre_strict**: (bool) whether to match records fetched with a superior calibre

+#### Time bounded query

+This matches the nearest fetch to a point in time, with an acceptable window outside of which it fails to match.
+If a calibre is provided only records fetched with that calibre or higher will be returned, unless `calibre_strict` is true, in which case only exact matches will be used.

+A time bounded query looks like this:

+- **type**: (String) the type of record (data or metadata), one of "head", "head-metadata", "get" or "get-metadata"
+- **url**: (String) the url to which the request was made
+- **not_before**: (String; ISO8601 datetime) attempts made strictly before this timestamp will not be matched
+- **not_after**: (String; ISO8601 datetime) attempts made strictly after this timestamp will not be matched
+- **calibre**: (u8) the [calibre](#fetcher-calibre) of the fetcher used
+- **calibre_strict**: (bool) whether to match records fetched with a superior calibre.
+In the libraries this defaults to true.

+### Presence

+The same queries used for retrieval can be passed to the presence functionality, which returns a boolean indicating whether any records match the query.
+This can be assumed to be faster than retrieving the whole record and then casting to bool.

+### List/Search

+In the future a search like interface may be added to allow discovering what data is in fact in the web index.

 ## Backend